Mehr Eliezer

-Mehr Eliezer (born 16 January 1997) is an Indian Panamanian model, actress and beauty pageant titleholder who was crowned Señorita Panamá 2019.
+Mehr Eliezer (born 16 January 1997) is a Panamanian model, actress and beauty pageant titleholder who was crowned Señorita Panamá 2019.
 She represented Panama at Miss Universe 2019.
 Born in New Delhi, she was raised in Panama and the Philippines.

 Personal life

 Mehr Eliezer was born in New Delhi, India and raised in Panama City.
 She lived in Davao in the Philippines for two years where she attended the Ateneo de Davao.
 She graduated from Balboa Academy in 2015 and earned two Bachelor’s degrees in International Relations and Economics from Florida State University in 2019.
 She is fluent in English and Spanish; she also speaks Hindi, Tagalog and Portuguese.

 As a young girl she swam for one of the Panama swimming clubs and her school swimming team.
 She also did theater from a very young age and starred in "Saturday Night Fever" and "High School Musical" when she was in college.
 Mehr started boxing when she was 19.

 She started her singing career by launching her first single titled "Pecado" in 2020.
 "Pecado" was a huge success in Central America charting on Latin America's top 50 for 6 consecutive weeks.
 She then released "Chocolate" and "Lunatica" in 2021.

 Mehr is the CEO and Creative Director of Bambikini - a bathing suit and swimwear line based out of Panama.